 - Toss sauce with cooked fettuccine, and season with salt and pepper to serve.

-Whether you’re adding mushrooms to a salad, tossing them in a tasty pasta dish or sautéing them alongside various other vegetables, they’re a great way to receive nutrients that are necessary in your daily diet.
-Everyone has a unique palate and pantry full of spices and recipes.
-Do you have any savory dishes that incorporate mushrooms?
-If so, we would love to hear your secret in the comments below!
+Whether you’re adding mushrooms to a salad, tossing them in a tasty pasta dish, or sautéing them alongside various other vegetables, they’re a great way to receive nutrients that are necessary for your daily diet.